empoweredfutures/ef-tech-docs/contributing.md

 Once you download a `.env` file place it in the root of it's project and rename it to just `.env`

+### Picking up Tasks in Let’s Go app

+- The project name is usually included at the beginning of a task’s name
+- Frontend and backend tasks have the FE and BE labels, respectively

+How to assign yourself to a task and any guidelines associated with it, for example:
+- You can freely assign yourself to any task under the “To be started” tab if the task has no other assignees.
+To see the list of assignees, click on the task card and
+  navigate to the “Assignee” section under the task’s description.
+To assign yourself, click on the blue pencil next to the “Assignee” title and select your name from the list of members.
+- If you see that the task of your interest is taken by someone else and if it’s a relatively new task, you can reach out to the member(s) assigned to it in Slack and ask if they would like to collaborate.
+Please do not assign yourself to the tasks that have other assignees without discussing it with the assignees first.

+How to update the status of the task and any guidelines, for example:
+- When a task is created by a team lead, its default state is “To be started”.
+- Once a task is in progress (i.e., when the assigned developer starts working on it), the status should be changed to “In progress”.
+- Once a task has been completed (i.e., the associated PR has been merged), the status should be changed to “Completed”.
+- All members are responsible for maintaining the up-to-date status of their tasks.

 ### Branching

 Once you're ready to make some changes you'll need to create a branch first.